-No, the noun 'goat' is a concrete noun, a word for a type of animal; a word for a physical creature.
+No, it is not.
+The noun 'cattle' is a concrete noun, a word for a living thing.

 The collective noun for cattle is a herd of cattle.
 The farmer drove his herd of cattle to the pasture on the hill.
 Some other collective nouns are a drift, a drove, a kine, a mob, or a team of cattle.